Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: The refined formulas for abelian varieties over

 By Chevalley's theorem we have the exact sequence over $\mathbb{F}_p$, where $U$ is unipotent, $T$ is a torus and $B$ is an abelian variety.
-Therefore, taking the Tate-modules, one finds since multiplication by $\ell$ in $U \times T$ is surjective over $\overline{\mathbb{F}}_p$.
-Thus, we only need to compute the action of the geometric Frobenius on the three Tate modules $T_\ell(B)$, $T_\ell(U)$ and $T_\ell(T)$.
+Therefore, taking the Tate-modules, one finds since multiplication by $\ell$ in $U \times T$ is surjective over $\overline{\mathbb{F}}_p$, as $\ell \neq p$.
+Note that this sequence is automatically exact on the left and in the middle by the definition of the Tate module, and only the exactness on the right needs $U\times T$ to be $\ell$-divisible.
+Thus we only need to compute the characteristic polynomial of the action of the geometric Frobenius on the three Tate modules $T_\ell(B)$, $T_\ell(U)$ and $T_\ell(T)$.